Samiimasmoudii/Secure_File_storage_Facial_recognition/readme.md

 //////////// Requirements

-You typically update the `requirements.txt` file whenever you add, remove, or update dependencies in your project.
-This ensures that anyone else who wants to work on your project can easily set up the same environment with the required dependencies.

-Here's a general workflow for managing the `requirements.txt` file:

 1. **Initial Setup**: After creating a virtual environment for your project, generate the `requirements.txt` file with the command: